 Who's doing it well?

-University Hospital Southampton Foundation Trust have introduced a novel pathway whereby GP referrals with suspected IBD are triaged by dedicated consultants directly to IBD physician-delivered endoscopy.
+University Hospital Southampton Foundation Trust has introduced a novel pathway whereby GP referrals with suspected IBD are triaged by dedicated consultants directly to IBD physician-delivered endoscopy.

 The idea